Installing VMware ESXi¶

 Use the following procedure to configure the host:

 Exit the menu with [ESC] and select the IPv4 Configuration window.
 In the IPv4 Configuration window.
 Select Set static IPv4 address and network configuration with the arrow keys.

-Press [ENTER] when finished to apply the new management network settings.
+Press Enter when finished reviewing to apply the new management network settings.

 Navigate to and select the DNS Configuration window.
 Add the primary and (if available) secondary DNS server address(es) in the respective fields.
-Set the host name for this ESXi host in the Hostname field.
+Enter the vSphere host’s hostname in the Hostname field, then press Enter.